-16 Deferred income
+17 Deferred income

 During 2012, the Company was awarded an extension of property rights over industrial property forming part of the Malta Freeport at the Port of Marsaxlokk.
 These property rights, which comprise land and the overlying buildings and facilities, emanate from the various emphyteutical grant deeds, a lease agreement as well as the operating licence issued by the Malta Freeport Corporation Limited to the Company.
 The award was conditional on the Company investing €9 million in improvements to the underlying property and reaching employment levels of 90 full time equivalents by the year 2045.
-Both conditions were fulfilled by 31 December 2014.
-Although the Company, is short by one full time equivalent as of 31 December 2020, on the basis of current business pipeline, the directors are confident that the Company will be exceeding 90 full time equivalents up tp and until year 2045.
+On 5 December 2012, the Company entered into a lease agreement with Malta Freeport Corporation Limited which extended the right of use of the said land until 29 May 2060 (see note 23.1).

-This deferred income is being recognised in profit or loss over the remaining period of the emphyteutical grant.
-The amount recognised in this respect in 'other income' in the statement of profit or loss and other comprehensive income during 2020 amounts to €775,533 (2019: €775,533).
+As at 31 December 2021, the deferred income arising from the favourable lease stood at €30,245,807 (2020: €31,021,340) and is being recognised in profit or loss over the remaining period of the emphyteutical grant.
+The amount recognised in this respect in 'other income' in the statement of profit or loss and other comprehensive income during 2021 amounts to €775,533 (2020: €775,533).